cdfre/TypoGento/README.md

 ## Usage

-The usage of this fork is also very similiar to Flagbit's TypoGento.
+The usage of this fork is also very similar to Flagbit's TypoGento.
 This means you can put any block of your Magento layout on a TYPO3 page.
 The only restriction is that all Magento blocks you use on one TYPO3 page (through the TYPO3 backend or TypoScript) must be available within the Magento route path you choose for the TYPO3 page.
 See the routing section below for more information how to link Magento route paths with